smaclell/smaclell.github.io/_drafts/maintainning-code-for-money.md

 examines different stages in the code life cycle and how they shift how much you should invest in cleaning up the code.

 I like having a job.
-Everyday when I go to work I am happy they let me in and code up a storm.
+Every day when I go to work I am happy they let me in and code up a storm.
 The important difference between my job and a really kick ass hobby is that I get paid.
-We are a business and staying in business is important for our customers, myself and my family.
+We are a business and staying in business is important for our customers, me and my family.

 Going deep on an improvement you are making is great.
 The deeper you get the more important it is to understand why you are making the change.